SPECIAL TOPIC: SACRIFICES IN MESOPOTAMIA AND ISRAEL AND THEIR SIGNIFICANCE

 (1) "holy" – priest and family could eat it at any clean place

-(2) "most holy" – could only be eaten by the priests and in court of Tent of Meeting
+(2) "most holy" – could only be eaten by the priests and in the court of the Tent of Meeting

 a. unbaked flour (for the rich), Lev.
 2:1-3